 We meet bimonthly on the first Monday of the month at 7pm usually at The Exchange (opposite Curve).
 See below for dates of upcoming meetings and check on Twitter or Facebook for any changes.
 If you’d like to get involved or for more information, see our Get Involved and Membership pages or ask around at Leicester Critical Mass (last Friday in the month, 6pm at Curve).

 UPCOMING MEETINGS & EVENTS

-We have now set up online payment for new members.
-So, if you’ve ever thought you should really join us but haven’t had the chance to do so or you’ve signed up at an event but not paid your membership (currently lifetime), here’s where you can do it £2 for individuals, £5 for families.
+Did you know that new members can pay their membership online?
+If you’ve ever thought you really should join us but haven’t had the chance to do so or you’ve signed up at an event but not paid your membership (currently lifetime), here’s where you can do it. £2 for individuals, £5 for households.